Dofus-Batteries-Included/DBI.Api/README.md

 - Nodes are zones of a map.
 Most maps have only one zone but maps that have multiple dissociated areas have multiple zones.\
   <details>
     <summary>
-      <b>Example</b>: the data center API exposes an endpoint to get all the nodes of a given map, <a href="https://api.dofusbatteriesincluded.fr/swagger/index.html?urls.primaryName=data-center#/World%20-%20Maps/Maps_GetNodesInMap" target="_blank">try it!</a>
+      <b>Example</b>: the data center API exposes an endpoint to get all the nodes of a given map, <a href="https://api.dofusbatteriesincluded.fr/swagger/index.html?urls.primaryName=data-center#/World%20-%20Maps/Maps_GetNodesInMap">try it!</a>
     </summary>

     __Request__